HorizenOfficial/horizen-academy-v2/docs/blockchain-nodes.md

 ## What are the Different Types of Nodes?

-_There are 4 types of nodes on the Bitcoin network; Full nodes Light nodes, archive nodes and mining nodes_
+_There are 4 types of nodes on the Bitcoin network: Full nodes, light nodes, archive nodes and mining nodes_

 * **Full Nodes**